SitePen/dgrid/doc/migrating/API-Comparison.md

 ### rowSelector and indirect selection

-Indirect selection is available in dgrid via the selector column plugin.
+Indirect selection is available in dgrid via the Selector mixin.
 This achieves similar effects to the DataGrid's `_CheckBoxSelector` and `_RadioButtonSelector` view types, and EnhancedGrid's IndirectSelection plugin.